-Xenoblade Chronicles is more than a decade old, and, while we now have our hands on the fourth entry in the series, it can still be a little difficult to understand how all the games fit together.
+Xenoblade Chronicles is more than a decade old, and, while we now have our hands on the third mainline entry in the series, it can still be a little difficult to understand how all the games fit together.
 With the strange nature of the alternate realities that blend with each other in oblique ways, it can all be a bit confusing.

 So, let’s recount the facts, from the first game all the way to the last, and see if we can paint a fuller picture of the Xenoblade Chronicles timeline.
 Of course, there are also the storylines of the two mainline games’ DLC, Torna: The Golden Country and Future Connected, which actually help a lot in piecing everything together.